Updated July 2022

 the Client will pay for those Additional Services at the rates of DGauge applicable to the provision of the Additional Services set out in the Proposal.

-6.5, If the Client does not pay the Charges or any other amounts become payable in accordance with this clause 6, DGauge may (without prejudice to its remedies elsewhere in these Conditions) withhold further provision of the Services and of any reports or other materials being provided as part of the Services until payment is made.
+6.7 If the Client does not pay the Charges or any other amounts become payable in accordance with this clause 6, DGauge may (without prejudice to its other rights and remedies) withhold further provision of the Services and of Deliverables until payment is made.

-6.6, DGauge may increase any rates set out in the Proposal (and any Charges based on such rates) on the review date set out in the Proposal and annually thereafter by up to 5% of the then applicable rate such increase to come into effect on the immediately following 1st January.
+6.8 DGauge may increase any rates set out in the Proposal (and any Charges based on such rates) on the review date set out in the Proposal and annually thereafter by up to 5% of the then applicable rate.
+Such increase to come into effect on the immediately following 1st January.

 10. Confidential Information